Justcolins/PHASE-4-PROJECT-X-RAY/README.md

 7. Recommendation

 ## Overview:
-Generally, our project aims to leverage machine learning and deep learning techniques to develop an accurate and efficient tool for pneumonia detection from chest X-ray images.
-By automating this process, the classifier can assist healthcare professionals in making timely and informed decisions, ultimately improving patient outcomes and healthcare efficiency.
+Artificial Intelligence (A.I.) has rapidly expanded in recent years and is now being used in many industries, including healthcare.
+In medical imaging, one important task is classification, where images like X-rays or MRI scans are sorted into categories based on factors like what's shown in the image or if certain conditions are present.
+The goal is to use algorithms to help diagnose, plan treatments, and monitor diseases.
+The challenge lies in accurately classifying these images, which is where deep learning models and neural networks are valuable.

 ## Business Understanding:
 Pneumonia is an infection that inflames the air sacs in one or both lungs.
 The air sacs may fill with fluid or pus (purulent material), causing cough with phlegm or pus, fever, chills, and difficulty breathing.
 Patients presenting with difficulty in breathing or presenting other respiratory symptoms for pneumonia in the emergency department are usually given a chest Xray.
 They have the advantage of lower radiation exposure, faster feasibility and better equipment portability compared to other imaging modalities such as computed tomography (CT).
 This diagnostic examination can provide supplemental and timely information regarding a patient’s cardiopulmonary condition and probable changes from any infectious process.
 Studies have shown that with faster reporting of pneumonia in Chest radiographs, the median length of hospital stays is significantly shorter, the likelihood of receiving appropriate therapy is higher, and the probability of infectious spread is lower.

 However, the interpretation of CR examinations is variable and examiner-dependent.
 To increase the sensitivity and specificity of imaging patterns for pneumonia in Chest xrays, deep learning (DL) algorithms must become more prevalent.
 Prior studies have shown that the use of artificial intelligence (AI) significantly improves the detection of pneumonia in Chest radiographs.